ambonvik/cimba/docs/tutorial.rst

 It then initializes the simulation event queue, specifying at our clock will start from 0.0.
 (It could be any other value, but why not 0.0.)

-Next, it creates and initializes the cmb_buffer, naming it "Queue" and setting it to unlimited size.
+Next, it creates and initializes the `cmb_buffer`, naming it "Queue" and setting it to unlimited size.

 After that, it creates, initializes, and starts the arrival and service processes.